veeambestpractise/Testing/guide/Base/minimums.md

 *These Figures are recommended minimums only

 **Disk 2 will be used to store O365 Metadata for each tenant.
-The Capacity requirued wqill be based on the total protected capacity
+The Capacity required wqill be based on the total protected capacity

 Using these  numbers we can estimate the following consumption and requirements :